Need a professional domestic cleaning service?

 Some coffee machines will notify you when they need to be cleaned, either with a visible, or an audible signal, or both.
 Some of them might even stop running until you activate their cleaning cycle.
 If you own one of those, make sure to study their instructions manual, so you make sure your coffee machine is working when you most need your daily fix.

 Here we’re going to explain the proper maintenance of a coffee machine after each use!
 Here’s your daily cleaning checklist to follow:

 Time needed: 1 hour and 30 minutes.

 When you use an appliance too often, especially if this appliance uses water, limescale and mould could build up in its inner workings.
-Especially if you live in an area with hard water.
-So, here is how to descale your coffee machine.
+This is particularly true if you live in an area with hard water.

 Check your instruction manual for any information about descaling your coffee machine.
 In most cases, it would be fine to use a solution of equal parts vinegar and water.
 If your instruction manual says not to use vinegar, purchase the kind of commercial cleaner the manufacturer recommends.

-Fill your water reservoir with your vinegar and water solution (or with the commercial descaler).
+Fill your water reservoir with your vinegar and water solution (or with commercial descaler).